pedrojunqueira/da-100/README.md

   data gets refreshed as you interact with visualizations
   -	When in direct query mode there is no support for parent child relationship in DAX
   - Other DirectQuery [limitations](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-directquery-about#modeling-limitations)
-	- No Calculated tables
+	- No built-in date hierarchy
+	- Date/time support only to second accuracy
 	- No scalar Dax functions such as `left()` for calculated columns
+	- No support for parent-child DAX functions
 	- Max length of text in columns 32,764
 	- No Built in date hierarchy
-	- Always get the latest data
+	- No Clustering (AI capability)
+	- Quick Insights isn't supported
+	- Using Explore in Excel will likely result in poorer performance
+	- Limit of 1 million rows returned on any query
+	- Refresh in Power BI Desktop is needed to reflect any metadata changes
+	- Can't change from import to DirectQuery mode

 - Import mode change
-	- It Is possible to change import to Direct Query but not from Direct Query to Import.
+	- It Is possible to change Direct Query to import mode but not from Import to Direct Query.
-	- If a import mode is changed to Query mode this is irreversible
+	- If a Direct Query is changed to import mode this is irreversible

 Analysis Services vs. SQL Server